-- Bird and Loftus [28] extended the domino theory to include management decisions as a factor in accidents. - Lack of control by management, permitting basic causes (personal and job factors) that lead to immediate causes (substandard practices/conditions/errors), which are the proximate cause of an accident or incident, which results in a loss. - Adams suggested a modified and more general management model [2] - 1.
+- Problems with the domino theory - 'ladder example' [261] - Might lead to improved inspections procedures, improved training, and a better definition of responsibilities. - Bird and Loftus [28] extended the domino theory to include management decisions as a factor in accidents. - 1.
+Lack of control by management, permitting - 2.
+Basic causes (personal and job factors) that lead to - 3.
+Immediate causes (substandard practices/conditions/errors), which are the proximate cause of - 4.
+An accident or incident, which results in - 5.
+A loss. - Adams suggested a modified and more general management model [2] - 1.
 Management structure (objective, organization, and operations) - 2.
 Operational errors (management or supervisor behavior) - 3.
 Tactical errors (caused by employee behavior and work conditions) - 4.
 Accident or incident - 5.
 Injury or damage to persons or property

-• The National Safety Council Model of home accidents, in the 1950s.
+• The National Safety Council Model, in the 1950s.